Attorney Michael E. Levine

 Trusted Miami Personal Injury Lawyer

 Michael is a shareholder with Stewart Tilghman Fox Bianchi & Cain where he represents people and families across Florida in catastrophic injury and wrongful death cases.
 Prior to joining the firm, Michael was a law clerk to United States District Court Judge Paul C. Huck and an associate in the litigation group at Bilzin Sumberg.
 He graduated with honors from the University of Florida and summa cum laude from the University of Miami School of Law.
 While in law school, Michael was a member of the University of Miami Law Review and the Charles C. Papy, Jr. Moot Court Board.

 Michael has successfully handled cases involving medical malpractice, products liability, alcohol and dram shop liability, car accidents, and trucking accidents.
 Michael also represents clients that were killed or injured due to unsafe conditions on property.

-Michael’s practice also involves the representation of families of those who died or were severely injured as a result of dangerous fraternity hazing incidents.
+Michael’s practice also involves the representation of families of those who died or were severely injured as a result of dangerous hazing incidents.
 In 2019, along with David Bianchi, Michael drafted a bill to help strengthen Florida’s Anti-Hazing law.
 The bill, which was signed into law in June of 2019, is named “Andrew’s Law,” after Andrew Coffey, an FSU student who died in November 2017 during a fraternity hazing tradition.
 Michael and David represented Andrew’s parents in a civil suit against the national fraternity and 14 other defendants.

 - Working alongside Gary Fox and Stephen Cain, Michael represented a woman diagnosed with significant heart problems, including atrial fibrillation, whose physicians negligently discontinued her medication, causing her to suffer a stroke rendering her hemiplegic.
 The jury awarded approximately $8,000,000.

-- In a products liability action against a medical device company, discovery revealed that the company knew of its products’ failure but failed to initiate a recall or take any measures to alert consumers and fix the issue.
+- In a product liability action against a medical device company, discovery revealed that the company knew of its products’ failure but failed to initiate a recall or take any measures to alert consumers and fix the issue.
 The case settled for over $7,000,000 on the eve of trial.

 - Michael represented the family of a young woman murdered at a shopping mall in Coral Gables, Florida.
 This case was settled less than a year after the incident.